ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 Furthermore, rail lines are available at [Data.gov.sg](https://data.gov.sg/dataset/master-plan-2014-rail-line), but they can also be extracted from [OpenStreetMap](https://openstreetmap.org).

 Besides data on bus stops, the [LTA DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall/dynamic-data.html) contains data on bus routes, bus services, and real-time bus arrivals.
+You may want to check [BusRouter SG](https://busrouter.sg) (together with its sister project [RailRouter SG](https://railrouter.sg)) for an awesome web visualisation of this data.
+Furthermore, there is a [Github repo](https://github.com/yinshanyang/singapore-gtfs) with the data stored according to the [General Transit Feed Specification](https://en.wikipedia.org/wiki/General_Transit_Feed_Specification).

 #### Parking data